anaschetoui/dev-journey-log/README.md

-# 🚀 My Programming Journey: From Algorithms to Backend
+# 🚀 My Programming Journey: From Zero to Backend

 Welcome to my personal journey as a self-taught developer.
 This repository documents every step I take from solving algorithms in C++ to building full backend applications in C# and SQL.